aldoKelvianto/ToysApp/README.md

 2. How to use convention plugin
 3. How to navigate between activities in a multimodule project
 4. How to use Koin and Koin scope in a multimodule project

+# Publication

+## Android Worldwide
+You can access the presentation file in this repository: [presentation.pdf](presentation.pdf)